-As a "partnership broker," the Family-Professional Partners Institute harnesses families' experience with the health care system and channels it into meaningful new roles in a wide range of health care organizations.
+New England SERVE established the Family-Professional Partners Institute using the model of a third-party "partnership broker" to harness families' experience with the health care system and channel it into meaningful new roles in a wide range of health care organizations.

 The Consortium is a state-level forum for information exchange and collaboration among providers, families, health plans, policy-makers and state agency personnel.
 Together, we are working to build high-quality, responsive, and family-centered systems of care for CSHCN.